 Using Activation Lock for Apple devices

-Activation Lock makes it difficult for someone else to use or sell a device.
-Managing Activation Lock lets your organization benefit from its theft-deterrent functionality while simultaneously providing you the ability to remove Activation Lock from devices your organization owns.
-Activation Lock management can be used on iPhone, iPad, and Mac computers whose serial numbers appear in Apple School Manager or Apple Business Manager and are enrolled in a mobile device management (MDM) solution.
+Activation Lock makes it difficult for someone else to use or sell an iPhone, iPod touch, iPad, Mac, or Apple Watch.
+Managing Activation Lock lets your organization benefit from its theft-deterrent functionality while simultaneously providing you the ability to turn off Activation Lock from devices your organization owns.

-Activation Lock can be enabled by an MDM solution at any time for devices in Apple School Manager or Apple Business Manager without users being able to disable it or requiring users to enable Find My on their device.
+Activation Lock can be enabled by an MDM solution at any time for iOS and iPadOS devices in Apple School Manager or Apple Business Manager without users being able to disable it or requiring users to enable Find My on their device.

-This is especially helpful for users with Managed Apple IDs from Apple School Manager or Apple Business Manager, because Managed Apple IDs can’t use the Find My service.
-After Activation Lock is enabled, you use MDM to remotely remove the device from Activation Lock when desired, or if you have physical possession of the device you can:
+This is especially helpful for users with Managed Apple IDs from Apple School Manager or Apple Business Manager, as Managed Apple IDs can’t use Find My.

 You can use an MDM solution to allow Activation Lock on a supervised device.
-This lets your organization benefit from its theft-deterrent functionality, while still letting you bypass the feature if a user is unable to authenticate with their Apple ID for any reason, including if they’ve left the organization.
+This lets your organization benefit from the theft-deterrent functionality of Activation Lock, while still letting you turn it off if a user is unable to authenticate with their Apple ID for any reason, including if they’ve left the organization.

-Since Activation Lock is disallowed by default on supervised devices, the MDM solution can store a bypass code when Activation Lock is enabled.
-This bypass code can be used to clear Activation Lock automatically when the device needs to be erased and assigned to a new user.
-The MDM solution can retrieve a bypass code and allow the user to enable Activation Lock on the device based on the following:
+Since Activation Lock is disallowed by default on supervised devices, the MDM solution can store a bypass code before allowing it.
+This bypass code can be used to turn off Activation Lock automatically when the device needs to be erased and assigned to a new user.
+When MDM allows Activation Lock, the following occurs:

-If Find My is turned off when your MDM solution allows Activation Lock, Activation Lock is enabled the next time the user activates Find My.
+If Find My is off when your MDM solution allows Activation Lock, Activation Lock is enabled the next time the user turns on Find My.

 In iOS and iPadOS, the bypass codes are available for up to 15 days after the device is first supervised, or until an MDM solution has obtained—and then cleared—the code explicitly.
 If an MDM solution hasn’t retrieved the bypass code within 15 days, that bypass code is unretrievable.